DataBiosphere/data-explorer-indexers/bigquery/README.md

 If you see this, your indices have been deleted.
 Regardless of whether you running `docker-compose up` on just the `elasticsearch` service or all services, pass `--no-recreate`.

 So the basic flow is:
-- In one window, run `ES_JAVA_OPTS="-Xms10g -Xmx10g" docker-compose up --no-recreate elasticsearch`
+- Run `ES_JAVA_OPTS="-Xms10g -Xmx10g" docker-compose up elasticsearch`, then Ctrl-C
   - You can confirm 10g heap with `http://localhost:9200/_cluster/stats?human&pretty`.
   Look for `jvm`/`mem` section.
+- Run `docker-compose up elasticsearch`.
+Leave this one running.
 - In another window, run `DATASET_CONFIG_DIR=dataset_config/<my dataset> docker-compose up --build indexer`